gctools-outilsgc/gcconnex/README.md

 ```
 git submodule foreach git pull origin master
 ```

+<a name="fn1">1</a>:Elgg is an open source framework  for social networking and collaboration, for more information about Elgg visit http://elgg.org/ or see the original Elgg README below.

 [^footnote]: Elgg is an open source framework  for social networking and collaboration, for more information about Elgg visit http://elgg.org/ or see the original Elgg README below.